Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Methodology

-where $\hat{o}_t$ is the current observation, $\hat{a}_{t+1}$ the action proposed by the planner $\mathcal{P}$, and $\hat{o}_{t+1}$ the next observation visualized by the world model $\mathcal{W}$.
+where $\hat{o}_t$ is the current observation, $\hat{a}_{t+1}$ is the action proposed by the planner $\mathcal{P}$, and $\hat{o}_{t+1}$ is the next observation visualized by $\mathcal{W}$.
 The start and goal observations $(o_s, o_g)$ provide the global navigation context.
 The two modules operate in a closed loop: $\mathcal{P}$ selects $\hat{a}_{t+1}$ conditioned on $\hat{o}_t$ and $(o_s, o_g)$, while $\mathcal{W}$ predicts $\hat{o}_{t+1}$ given $\hat{o}_t$ and $\hat{a}_{t+1}$, which is then fed back into $\mathcal{P}$.
-This iterative cycle enables imagination-based planning, allowing agents to simulate prospective action–observation trajectories before execution in the real environment.
-However, the modular training of $\mathcal{P}$ and $\mathcal{W}$ often leads to state–action misalignment, which degrades performance in complex and partially observable settings~\cite{ding2024understanding}.
-(Refer to Appx.~\ref{appx.related-work} for more related works.)
+This iterative cycle enables imagination-based planning, allowing agents to simulate prospective action-observation trajectories before execution in the real environment.
+However, the modular training of $\mathcal{P}$ and $\mathcal{W}$ often leads to state-action misalignment, which degrades performance in complex and partially observable settings~\citep{ding2024understanding}.

-\textbf{Unified World Model with Memory.}~To overcome these limitations, we replace the modular pair $(\mathcal{P},\mathcal{W})$ with a single multimodal backbone, \textbf{UniWM}, that couples planning and visualization.
-A hierarchical memory bank $\mathcal{M}_t$, comprising an intra-step $\mathcal{M}^{\mathrm{intra}}_t$ and a cross-step $\mathcal{M}^{\mathrm{cross}}_t$, fuses short-term evidence with longer-range context (Fig.~\ref{fig:overall1}).
+\textbf{Unified World Model with Memory.} To address these limitations, we replace the modular pair $(\mathcal{P},\mathcal{W})$ with a single multimodal backbone, UniWM, that tightly couples planning and visualization.
+UniWM is augmented with a hierarchical memory bank $\mathcal{M}_t=\{\mathcal{M}^{\mathrm{intra}}_t,\mathcal{M}^{\mathrm{cross}}_t\}$ that fuses short-term evidence with longer-range trajectory context (Fig.~\ref{fig:overall1}).
 At each step, UniWM performs:

-where UniWM simultaneously functions as a \textbf{navigation planner} and a \textbf{world model}, alternating between these roles to propose actions and visualization outcomes until the goal is reached.
-Within a unified framework, we instantiate UniWM as a single multimodal large language model (MLLM) $F_{\theta}$, which interleaves two substeps at each iteration: (i) \emph{action prediction} (planner role) and (ii) \emph{navigation imagination} (world-model role).
-Both substeps are executed by the same backbone $F_{\theta}$, jointly trained on planner and world-model data with tailored objectives (Fig.~\ref{fig:overall1}(a), Sec.~\ref{sec:unified-training}).
-During inference, $F_{\theta}$ is augmented with a hierarchical memory that integrates immediate evidence with longer-horizon context (Fig.~\ref{fig:overall1}(b), Sec.~\ref{sec:inference-memory}), ensuring temporally consistent predictions across steps.